 It would only need 5 minutes or so under a hot grill.
 I like it to be pink in the middle.
 I got it ready to go under the grill and then prepared the asparagus.
 Don’t cut off the ends, but hold the asparagus and gently break and the spears will break at exactly the best place.
 I then put it in a steamer and sprinkled over a little sea salt.

-Then I started to prepare the hollandaise sauce by measuring out the butter into a pan and adding the egg yolk and other ingredients to the processor.
+Then I started to prepare the hollandaise sauce by measuring out the butter into a pan and adding the egg yolk and other ingredients to a mini processor.
 Once this was done, I put my salmon under the grill and turned the asparagus on.
 It might not all come together at exactly the same time but near enough and would keep warm enough for a couple of minutes.

 Hollandaise Sauce (2 portions)